TablePress/TablePress/readme.txt

 Initial version where most features are ready and pretty stable.

 == Upgrade Notice ==

+= 1.5.1 =
+This update includes several new features, enhancements, and bugfixes.
+Updating is recommended.

 = 1.5 =
 This update includes several new features, enhancements, and bugfixes.
 Updating is recommended.